fand/veda.gl/pages/install.md

 Python 2.x is required to build native add-ons in VEDA's dependency.
 Check the version of your python with `python -V`.

+If you've already installed both Python 2 and 3, you have to tell npm to use python 2.
+Run `npm config set python python2`.

 ### glslangValidator